 If you have read Proverbs 31 recently, you may remember that the qualities of a godly woman are lofty and time-consuming.
 This virtuous Christian mother gets up before her family, sews all of their clothes, has a job and buys property, feeds her family, and is a joy to be around.
 It sounds exhausting and a bit unrealistic if you sit down and make a list.

 I was blessed to grow up in a home with both of my parents.
-Last summer my parents celebrated their 50th wedding anniversary.
-To say that my mom has been a positive role model to me is an understatement.
+A few summers ago, my parents celebrated their 50th wedding anniversary.
+To say that my Christian mother has been a positive role model to me is an understatement.

-As a child, we lived next door to the church and school where my dad pastored.
-My mom was a stay at home mom and one of the most important requirements of her was flexibility.
-I can remember many times (prior to cell phones and texting) that people would just drop by the house to ask my dad a question, or borrow the keys to the church, or just to visit because they were driving by.
+When I was young, we lived next door to the church and school where my dad pastored.
+My mom was a stay-at-home mom and one of the most important requirements of her was flexibility.
+I can remember many times (prior to cell phones and texting) that people would just drop by the house to ask my dad a question, borrow the keys to the church, or just visit because they were driving by.

 There were also meetings that went long for my dad and my mom exhibited flexibility rather than impatience and frustration.
 One year, we even had the new teacher and his family move into our house for 6 weeks!
 I remember my mom making more food and washing more laundry but maintaining flexibility and patience.